Official printed-material proofreader and copy editor for Business Showcase South West.

 I’ve done time in everything from construction to shoes, jewellery to travel, extreme sports to airlines, Lithuanian rock lyrics to curry-sauce packaging.
 And that’s on a quiet day.
 One of my subedits, Use With Care: A Reporter’s Glossary of Loaded Language in the Israeli-Palestinian Conflict, a handbook created by the International Press Institute made it on to Stephen Colbert’s ‘The Colbert Report’ on CBS in 2014.

-- Awaiting publication of my American punctuation book ‘Actually, the comma goes here’
+- Excited that my book about American punctuation ‘Actually, the comma goes here’ launches on March 31

 - Creating website copy for the amazing HenQueens

-- Fine-tuning my four-week online version of my write-your-website workshops
+- Looking forward to my four-week online write-your-website workshops starting on 4 May

 - Getting my daily fix of editing for Engadget’s The Morning After